 -

-Traditional Land management -
+Traditional land management

 For tens of thousands of years, Indigenous Australians managed the land.
 They hunted, gathered food, lit fires and fished in the ocean and rivers.
 Coming off the land after European settlement caused not only huge cultural and social dislocation and difficulty for Aboriginal Australians, it also proved a disaster for conservation.